-If your documents are listed there, please open GoodNotes again, tap Options > Settings > iCloud, and then switch on "Use iCloud".
+If your documents are listed in iCloud, please open GoodNotes again, tap Options > Settings > iCloud, and then switch on "Use iCloud".
 Your documents should be available again.

-If your documents are not listed there, maybe GoodNotes was not connected to iCloud for some reasons and all documents were stored locally.
+If your documents are not listed in iCloud, maybe GoodNotes was not connected to iCloud for some reasons and all documents were stored locally.
 Please try recovering your documents from backups:

 - Backup your iPad with iTunes.

 - Restore a backup from iCloud or iTunes before the documents went missing.

 - Open GoodNotes (don't enable iCloud) to check whether your documents are restored.
 If you can find the documents, please tap Options > Backup All and then transfer the backup file to your computer.

 - After it is done, you can use iTunes to restore the backup made at the beginning.

 if you have a Mac and is using Time Machine to backup: